TurgenSec/policies/pending/turgensec-terms-of-service.md

 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

 1. An "Account" represents your legal relationship with TurgenSec.
 A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on TurgenSec.
 “Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User Account can be a member of any number of Organizations.
-2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the TurgenSec Privacy Statement, available at [github.com/turgensec/policies/turgensec-privacy-statement](https://github.com/turgensec/policies/articles/turgensec-privacy-statement)) and procedures that we may publish from time to time on the Website.
+2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the TurgenSec Privacy Statement, available at [github.com/turgensec/policies/turgensec-privacy-statement](https://github.com/turgensec/policies/pending/turgensec-privacy-statement)) and procedures that we may publish from time to time on the Website.
 Most of our site policies are available at [github.com/turgensec/policies/](https://github.com/turgensec/policies).
 3. "Beta Previews" mean software, services, or features identified as alpha, beta, preview, early access, or evaluation, or words or phrases with similar meanings.
-4. “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, articles, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
+4. “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, pending, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 5. “TurgenSec,” “We,” and “Us” refer to TurgenSec, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 6. The “Service” refers to the applications, software, products, and services provided by TurgenSec, including any Beta Previews.
 7. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the Account; or that directs the use of the Account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for business or government Accounts (See [Section B(5): Additional Terms](#5-additional-terms)).